wallylee99/dt-k8s-otel-o11y-dtu/content/04-opentelemetry-metrics/02-collector-daemonset-nodes/index.md

 | dynatrace-metrics-node-collector-2kzlp   | 1/1   | Running | 0        | 1m  |

 ### Create `clusterrole` with read access to Kubernetes objects

+Since the receiver uses the Kubernetes API, it needs the correct permission to work correctly.
+For most use cases, you should give the service account running the Collector the following permissions via a ClusterRole.

 ```yaml
 ---
 apiVersion: rbac.authorization.k8s.io/v1